-Our church office continues to be closed and Kim is working from home.
-If you need to come to the church, please contact Pastor Jerry in advance.
+Our church office continues to have reduced hours and Kim is primarily working from home.
+If you need to come to the church, please contact her or Pastor Jerry in advance to make sure the building is open.

 communication is important

-The key to getting through this is to communicate and continue to support each other however we can.
+As the Covid-19 situation continues, it is important to communicate and continue to support each other however we can.
 Kim Collins will be working from home as much as possible.
 Please do not hesitate to contact her via church email, or by calling/texting her cell if you have any questions or need assistance (grocery delivery, meals, etc.) during this time.
 We have church members ready and willing to help.

 Please be smart in safeguarding yourselves—not only for your sake, but for the sake of others.
 If you are sick, stay home.